Azure/ResourceModules/arm/Microsoft.Network/privateDnsZones/a/readme.md

 # Private DNS Zone A record `[Microsoft.Network/privateDnsZones/A]`

-This module deploys Network PrivateDnsZones A record.
+This module deploys a Private DNS Zone A record.

 ## Resource Types